Neptune-Sky/SFSTexturable/README.md

 # Known Issues
 - `R Stripes` texture is broken and will not save to the parts.
 I have no idea why.
 I have tried everything in vain to fix it.
 All other vanilla textures, including all hidden ones, have been tested and work.
 Until further notice this bug will remain.

+# How to Use
+- Download `Texturable.dll` from the latest official release.
+- Click the "Open Mods Folder" button in-game.
+- Drag and drop the DLL, then restart the game.